kjendrzyca/best-practices/README.md

 ##Other
 - Java and .Net have been designed to survive enterprise development
 - Brilliant software engineers will follow bad plans put forth by people in power
-- All code (prodution, tests) is a technical debt
+- All code (production, tests) is a technical debt

 ## [The Zen of Python](https://www.python.org/dev/peps/pep-0020/)
 - Beautiful is better than ugly.